Tarzanyias/shilajit/README.md

 - **Breaking Tech News**: Stay informed about the latest launches, industry updates, and major developments shaping the tech world.
 - **In-Depth Reviews**: Detailed analysis of hardware and software—from CPUs and GPUs to apps and peripherals.
-- **How-To Guides & Tutorials**: Step-by-step articles to help you master setups, troubleshooting, and tech workflows.
 - **Explainers & Tech Culture**: Insightful features diving into the technology behind trends and how they impact our daily lives.

 ---